3mdeb/news-and-ideas/blog/content/post/2020-08-19-system_latency.md

 ## Tests cases

 To get a complete system's characteristic at least a couple of tests with a different load must be performed.
-To get fully reliable results, a test's time must take as least a couple of hours.
+To get fully reliable results, a test's time must take at least a couple of hours.
 Although in our case to demonstrate results each test will take around 1 hour

 Test sheet: